KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates III -- Regularity Estimates

-\begin{itemize} \item To establish a space-time pointwise estimate for $\mathscr{D}^{N}$, we simply view \eqref{eq:MacroHKCptRBPAI} as a perturbation of $\mathscr{D}^{N,0}$.
-In particular, upon implementing the heat kernel estimates in both of Lemma \ref{lemma:IOnD} and Lemma \ref{lemma:IOnDRBPA} combined with the comparison estimate in Proposition \ref{prop:MacroHKCpt}, we have the following estimate:
+\begin{itemize} \item To establish a space-time pointwise estimate for $\mathbf{G}^{N}$, we simply view \eqref{eq:MacroHKCptRBPAI} as a perturbation of $\mathbf{G}^{N,0}$.
+In particular, upon implementing the heat kernel estimates in both Lemma \ref{lemma:IOnD} and Lemma \ref{lemma:IOnDRBPA} combined with the comparison estimate in Proposition \ref{prop:MacroHKCpt}, we have the following estimate {with notation to be defined afterwards:}

 in which